Scoring your Credit - How's your FICO?

-Since we live in a computer-driven world, you're probably not surprised to hear that your ability to repay your mortgage loan boils down to one number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.

-Credit reporting agencies use your history of paying all types of loans in order to create this score.
+Credit reporting agencies use your history of paying loans in order to build a FICO score.

-Each of the three credit reporting agencies has its own formula for building your credit score.
-The original FICO was developed by Fair Isaac and Company.
+Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building your credit score.
+Fair Isaac and Cooriginally developed this score. .

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build your score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine your score:

 - Your Credit History - How many years have you had credit?

-- Your Credit Card Balances - How many accounts do you carry?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts do you hold?
+How much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Improving your score

-You can get a free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.